VincentChalnot/keres/src/engine/README.md

 Key features:

 - Parallel processing of all board squares
-- Full implementation of Arx movement rules in WGSL shader
+- Full implementation of Keres movement rules in WGSL shader
 - Returns encoded moves (16-bit format) that can be used by the MCTS engine

 ### 2. GPU Batch Simulation (`gpu_batch_sim.rs`)